Neurarian/ags-bar/README.md

 </details>

 ### 🛠️ Installation
-**Before you start make sure create a backup of your current ags config if you want to keep it!**
+**Before you start make sure to create a backup of your current ags config if you want to keep it!**

 Clone this repo...
 ```console